jessicaldale/manager-readme/README.md

 My teams come first, the clients second, and the company comes third.
 Obviously I have a responsibility to the company, but without a well operating, well staffed, and well functioning team, I am unable to live up to those responsibilities.
 Your success is ultimately my success - so I will go out of my way to try and make you successful.

 # What I expect from folks who report to me
+I am here to evaluate your approach and offer advice or feedback to help you make decisions, not to tell you how to do your job.
 I am not an authoritarian boss.
 I do not want to micro manage anyone - it's not a good use of my time, or yours.

-I expect you to operate as a [Directly Responsible Individual](https://medium.com/@mmamet/directly-responsible-individuals-f5009f465da4).
+I expect you deliver and commit.
+Uphold standards.
+Operate as an indepent and a [Directly Responsible Individual](https://medium.com/@mmamet/directly-responsible-individuals-f5009f465da4).

-I am not here to tell you how to do your job.
-I believe you are able to operate as a professional adult, and make smart decisions.
 This does not mean that I expect you to do everything on your own.
 I will be here to provide you guidance and mentorship (either through me, or by finding the people you should be getting it from).
 Nor do I expect you to know everything - when you need help, I expect you to not hesitate and ask for it.
 If you feel you made a mistake, own up to it, we're all human and mistakes happen.

-Ultimately, I am here to help you do your job in any way I can and to help you evaluate your approach.

 I am also a strong proponent of setting healthy goals and boundaries for yourself, and I feel it's my responsibility to model healthy work-life balance.
 Please ask me more about this!